IMO Health leadership

 Chief Clinical Officer

 Steven has served as faculty at both Northwestern University and the University of Illinois medical schools.
-Prior to joining IMO, he practiced family medicine for 15 years in the Lincoln Park neighborhood of Chicago.
+Prior to joining IMO Health, he practiced family medicine for 15 years in the Lincoln Park neighborhood of Chicago.
 He also served as the Chief Medical Information Officer (CMIO) at a large urban hospital in Chicago.

 Steven attended Case Western Reserve University, The Ohio State University College of Medicine, and Northwestern University family medicine residency program.
 He is board certified in Clinical Informatics and is a Fellow of The American Medical Informatics Association.

-More from Steven Rube
+More from Steve Rube

 Don’t settle for “good enough” clinical documentation.
 Learn why robust clinical terminology is key for accurate and seamless clinical data capture.